Nonlinear Invariant Risk Minimization: A Causal Approach: Invariant Causal Representation Learning

-In this section, we formally introduce our algorithm Invariant Causal Representation Learning (ICRL) to address the nonlinear IRM problem in the general setting.
-It consists of three phases summarized in Algorithm \ref{alg:icrl}.
-The basic idea is that we first identify the latent variables $\boldsymbol{X}$ by leveraging iVAE under Assumptions \ref{eq:assumption1}\&\ref{eq:assumption2} (Phase \ref{sect:phase1}), then discover direct causes of $\boldsymbol{Y}$ (Phase \ref{sect:phase2}), and finally learn an invariant predictor based on the identified direct causes (Phase \ref{sect:phase3}).
+We now introduce our algorithm, invariant Causal Representation Learning (iCaRL), which consists of 3 phases as summarized in Algorithm \ref{alg:icrl}.
+The basic idea is that we first identify $\boldsymbol{X}$ by using an extended iVAE model under Assumptions \ref{eq:assumption1}\&\ref{eq:assumption2} (Phase \ref{sect:phase1}), then discover direct causes of $\boldsymbol{Y}$ among the identified $\boldsymbol{X}$ (Phase \ref{sect:phase2}), and finally learn an invariant predictor for $\boldsymbol{Y}$ from the discovered causes (Phase \ref{sect:phase3}).